 - compete in Juilliard’s annual concerto competitions

-- apply to Juilliard’s Master of Music program early (prior to earning an undergraduate degree) - an opportunity not available to any other candidates, not even Juilliard undergraduates.
+- apply to Juilliard’s Master of Music program early (prior to earning an undergraduate degree)

 Columbia College students can participate in a joint degree program that offers students the opportunity to earn a Bachelor of Arts from Columbia College and Masters of Music from Juilliard in five years.
 Voice candidates for the Masters of Music may need 6 years of study to complete the Joint Program depending on preparation.
 After successfully applying to Juilliard, students admitted to the Joint Program enter Juilliard for their fourth and fifth years of study.
 Once attending Juilliard, students will be subject to Juilliard’s financial aid and housing policies.